panchambanerjee/nostalgic-90s-website/README.md

 ### 🎉 Welcome to the Information Superhighway! 🎉

-**Made with 💖 and excessive amounts of ✨ by CyberKids for CyberKids**
+**Made with 💖 and excessive amounts of ✨ by Tom from MySpace for CyberKids everywhere**

 *Best viewed with rose-colored glasses and a sense of humor*